microsoft/ComplianceUtility/SUPPORT.md

 * **Installing PowerShellGet module cause an error**

-    This applies only to a manual installation: If you follow step 2.
-Install PowerShellGet-module from the [step-by-step installation](https://aka.ms/UnifiedLabelingSupportTool/#Step-by-step_installation), you may see the following error:
+    This applies only to a manual installation.
+You may see the following error:

     ```Text
     PackageManagement\Install-Package : No match was found for the specified search criteria and module name 'PowerShellGet'.